halekii/TrackerJack-Tutorial/docs/source/quick_start.rst

 After Effects
 #################

 #.
+Install After Effects Effects Panel
-Install TrackerJack_AE.jsxbin to your After Effects ScriptUI Panels folder and :ref:`installation<After Effects Panel Install>` if you haven't already.
+   * Install TrackerJack_AE.jsxbin to your After Effects ScriptUI Panels folder and :ref:`install<After Effects Panel Install>` if you haven't already.
 (After Effects > Scripts > ScriptUI Panels)
-#.
-Open After Effects, and launch the TrackerJack Panel via the Windows Menu (Windows > TrackerJack_AE.jsxbin)
+   * Open After Effects, and launch the TrackerJack Panel via the Windows Menu (Windows > TrackerJack_AE.jsxbin)

     .. image:: images/AE00-Install.gif
         :alt: Install AE Panel

 #.
+Add footage and Track
-Add footage and create a composition.
+   * Add footage and create a composition.
-#.
-Use Effects > 3D Camera Tracker on the footage layer in your composition.
+   * Use Effects > 3D Camera Tracker on the footage layer in your composition.

     .. image:: images/AE01-Import.gif
         :alt: Import and Track Footage

 #.
+Select tracked points and create elements
-Select points and right click to create Origin and Ground
+   * Select points and right click to create Origin and Ground
-#.
-Right click to create Solid and Camera.
+   * Right click to create Solid and Camera.
-#.
-Select additional points to create additional nulls and solids as desired.
+   * Select additional points to create additional nulls and solids as desired.

     .. image:: images/AE02-AddItems.gif
         :alt: Add AE Items

 #.
+Using the TrackerJack Panel
-Enter the Camera information on the TrackerJack panel
+   * Enter the Camera information on the TrackerJack panel
-#.
-Save the After Effects file.
+   * Save the After Effects file.
-#.
-Click the Export JSON button on the TrackerJack Panel
+   * Click the Export JSON button on the TrackerJack Panel

     .. image:: images/AE03-Export.gif
         :alt: Export JSON
     .. tip::
         "Allow scripts to write files and access network" must be enabled in AE Preferences.

 Blender
 #################
 #.
 Install the Addon if you haven't already